“If

 You can even toggle the

-media.autoplay.enabled
+media.autoplay.enabled option

 in about:config to stop HTML5 videos from automatically playing on web